jadijadi/lpic1book/content/1051_customize_and_use_the_shell_environment.md

 A programmer who enjoys cycling and promotes freedom
 ```

-notes:
+**Notes**:

-1. There should be no spaces around `=`
+1. There should be no spaces around `=`.
-2. Use the quotes or double-quotes when your value do have spaces (or other special characters) in it
+2. Use the quotes or double-quotes when your value do have spaces (or other special characters) in it.
-3. Use a dollar sign only when referring to a variable, and not when defining it
+3. Use a dollar sign only when referring to a variable, and not when defining it.

 ## unset